microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/cluster_api/capi_azure/arm_template/mssql_mi/_index.md

     ![Sidecar VM public IP](./04.png)

-* At first login, as mentioned in the "Automation Flow" section above, the [_DataServicesLogonScript_](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/cluster_api/capi_azure/arm_template/dc_vanilla/scripts/DataServicesLogonScript.ps1) PowerShell logon script will start it's run.
+* At first login, as mentioned in the "Automation Flow" section above, the [_DataServicesLogonScript_](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/cluster_api/capi_azure/arm_template/mssql_mi/scripts/DataServicesLogonScript.ps1) PowerShell logon script will start it's run.

 * Let the script to run its course and **do not close** the PowerShell session, this will be done for you once completed.
-Once the script will finish it's run, the logon script PowerShell session will be closed, the Windows wallpaper will change and the Azure Arc Data Controller will be deployed on the cluster and be ready to use.
+Once the script will finish it's run, the logon script PowerShell session will be closed, the Windows wallpaper will change and both the Azure Arc Data Controller and the SQL Managed Instance will be deployed on the cluster and be ready to use.

 ![PowerShell logon script run](./05.png)